 Born in Izmir, 1974.
 Earned her BA and MFA degrees in graphic design on scholarship from Dokuz Eylül University, Bilkent University and University of Florida.
 Her master thesis topics include posters of Turkish melodrama and graphic design for social good.
 Worked as an intern designer in UNICEF, Ghana.
 Received her Ph.D. degree from Istanbul Technical University with her thesis on film title design in Turkish cinema.
-She’s an assistant professor in Faculty of Communications, Bahçeşehir University in Istanbul.
+She’s the head of Photography and Video Department as well as Cartoon and Animation Department in Faculty of Communications, Bahçeşehir University in Istanbul.
 She has been working as a freelance illustrator, designer and writer in various magazines and books.

 Her artistic and design background consists of diverse form and content with an emphasis to social issues in urban life and the explorations of interactive graphic mediums.
 Works such as Map of Awareness and Home Truths are designed as tools to create awareness and debate on human rights and disasters through narrative strategies, curiosity, humour and interactivity.
 They are investigations of how to utilize interactivity & participatory narration, accessibility, perceptibility, play and strategy in design and public space.

-Her academic work includes the documentation and textual analysisof Turkish visual culture and design artefacts, such as Turkish film posters, Turkish film titles, WC signs, designs for Turkish coffee and the studio wedding photographs in Turkey.
+Her academic work includes the documentation and textual analysisof Turkish visual culture and design artefacts such as film posters and film titles of Turkish Cinema, WC signs, designs for Turkish coffee, the studio wedding photographs in Turkey, and animated documentary.
 By focusing on the design elements like composition, typography, figure-ground, technique and use, the motivations as well as social implications and significance are explored as the outcome of a certain way of seeing.